rl-repo/Simpsons-Episodes/README.md

   - Adjust seasonal graphs to more readible, and change to rating
   - Parse through writers and conduct EDA
     - Find RegEx / stringr functions to use

+Feb 17
+- Finished regex for writers, attempting to plot
+- Minor graphs